novecapa/dragndrop/README.md

 Drag and Drop elements around columns

+Demo project contains data like Kanban developer tasks, with three columns to move it

 This repository contains a demo project built using SwiftUI, connected.
 The project adheres closely to the principles of Clean Architecture, with a focus on SOLID principles.
 Notably, no third-party libraries have been used in the development of this project.

 ## Features